noefp/easy_gdb/README.md

 Then, you will be able to see them at `localhost:8000/easy_gdb/species.php`

-To customize the list of species, use the file `egdb_species/species_list.json`.
-There you can include species name, common name, image and link to a descriptive custom PHP file (`human.php`, `species1.php` and `species2.php`) where you can write all the information about the species.
-Create as many PHP species files as you need, customize the content and add them in the `egdb_species/species_list.json` file.
+To customize the list of species, use the file `egdb_files/json_files/customization/species_list.json`.
+There, you can include species name, common name, image and link to a descriptive custom PHP file (`human.php`, `species1.php` and `species2.php`) where you can write all the information about the species.
+Create as many PHP species files as you need, customize the content and add them in the `egdb_files/json_files/customization/species_list.json` file.
 Images for species menu are placed in `egdb_files/egdb_images/species/` It is recommendable to use the template as an example to avoid errors.

 ### Downloads